MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-compute.md

 VMM supports Hyper-V and VMware virtualization hosts.
 When you're adding, provisioning, and managing hosts in the VMM fabric consider these points:

 - The topology of Hyper-V hosts.
 VMM can work with Hyper-V hosts that are located in the same domain as the VMM server, in a domain with a two-way trust, or in a domain without a two-way trust.
 VMM can also work with Hyper-V hosts that are in a perimeter network, or a in disjointed namespace.
 - The topology of VMware hosts.
-VMM can work with VMware hosts located anywhere in your environment.
+VMM works with VMware hosts located anywhere in your environment.
 - The number and type of guest operating systems running on the host.
 - The system configuration of the VMs running on the host.
 - The types of apps running on the guest operating systems.